 To date, nine resolutions have called for a universal moratorium on executions, with an increasing number of states voting in favour each time.
 The total number of votes in favour of these resolutions has risen from 104 in 2007 to 125 in 2022, an indication of the global trend towards an end to the death penalty.

-The 10th Resolution will be put to the vote at the plenary session of the United Nations General Assembly in December 2024.
+The 10th Resolution was put to the vote at the plenary session of the United Nations General Assembly on 17 December 2024, following a preliminary vote in 3rd Committee in November.

 Last vote in December 2022